360ls/360ls/_requirements/functionalspec/usecases.md

 	- Pan around the 360 video

 - Filter Archived Videos
-	- The user can scroll through a list of all vidoes
+	- The user can scroll through a list of all videos
 	- Filter to find by date, or officer ID

 - Watch Archived Video